petercdavidson/resume/README.md

 # README

 This is my interactive resume.
-It's still a work in progress, so check back soon!
+I built it using [Squiffy](http://textadventures.co.uk/squiffy), with some custom CSS and HTML to adjust the font and formatting.

+The resume is hosted [here](http://resume.petercdavidson.com/).

-In the meantime, check out my [website](https://www.petercdavidson.com/) or my [LinkedIn page](https://www.linkedin.com/in/petercdavidson/).
+For more information about me and my work, check out my [website](http://www.petercdavidson.com/) or my [LinkedIn page](http://www.linkedin.com/in/petercdavidson/).
 Thanks!